shikokuchuo/mirai/README.md

 4. When launching daemons, the certificate chain to the CA should be supplied to the ‘tls’ argument of `daemon()` or `launch_remote()`.

-- The certificate chain should comprise multiple certificates between `-----BEGIN CERTIFICATE-----` and `-----END CERTIFICATE-----` markers.
-  The first one should be the newly-generated TLS certificate (the same one supplied to `daemons()`), and the final one should be a CA root certificate.
+- The certificate chain should comprise multiple certificates, each between `-----BEGIN CERTIFICATE-----` and `-----END CERTIFICATE-----` markers.
+The first one should be the newly-generated TLS certificate, the same supplied to `daemons()`, and the final one should be a CA root certificate.
 - These are the only certificates required if your certificate was signed directly by a CA. If not, then the intermediate certificates should be included in a certificate chain that starts with your TLS